The halogens show trends in physical properties as you go down the group.

 Room temperature is usually taken as being 25°C. At this temperature, fluorine and chlorine are gases, bromine is a liquid, and iodine and astatine are solids.
 There is therefore a trend in state from gas to liquid to solid as you go down the group.

 The halogens become darker as you go down the group.
 Fluorine is very pale yellow, chlorine is yellow-green, and bromine is red-brown.
-Iodine crystals are shiny grey – but easily turn into a dark purple vapour when they are warmed up.
+Iodine crystals are shiny purple - but easily turn into a dark purple vapour when they are warmed up.